ArjuKu/Finodex/README.md

 # Finodex

 Finance knowledge repository covering Banking, Equities, and Commodities.
-The objective is to build a rolodex containing the basics of Financial fields such as Banking, Equity Research, and Commodities.
+The objective is to build a comprehensive rolodex containing the basics of Financial fields, including banking, Equity Research, and Commodities.
 This is just a small side project I have started to equip myself with both financial and coding knowledge, seeing as I'm a beginner in both.
 Whether you have interviews or you just want to learn, Finodex is an open consideration.
-I'd love inputs from you all as well.
+I'd love to hear your input as well.

+This is a product of vibe coding, and mixing in some basic Python, Excel, and practical/academic experience I have garnered in the finance field.
+My brother taught me the basics of opencode, and I am super excited about what can be done in this space.

 ## Sections